Pimozide: Efficacy

+In one case a series of 33 patients with delusional parasitosis (median age, 60 years), pimozide was prescribed for 24 patients, 18 of whom took the drug.
+The dose ranged from 1 to 5 mg daily.
+No information regarding initial dosing was specified, although the dose was continued for 6 weeks prior to tapering.
+Of those patients receiving pimozide, 61% (11/18) experienced improvement in or full remission of symptoms.
+The use of pimozide for the treatment of delusional parasitosis is based primarily on data from case series/reports that demonstrate some efficacy in the majority of patients.
+Currently, atypical antipsychotics such as olanzapine or risperidone are used as first line treatment.
+However, patients who experience negative side-effects with the first line medications are typically given pimozide.

 Contraindications

 It is contraindicated in individuals with either acquired, congenital or a family history of QT interval prolongation.
 Its use is advised against in individuals with people with either a personal or a family history of arrhythmias or torsades de pointes.
 Likewise its use is also advised against in individuals with uncorrected hypokalaemia and hypomagnesaemia or clinical significant cardiac disorders (e.g. a recent myocardial infarction or bradycardia.
-It is also contraindicated in individuals being cotreated with SSRIs or in those with a known hypersensitivity to pimozide or other diphenylbutyl-piperidine derivatives.
+It is also contraindicated in individuals being cotreated with selective serotonin reuptake inhibitors (SSRI) or in those with a known hypersensitivity to pimozide or other diphenylbutyl-piperidine derivatives.
 Likewise its use is contraindicated in individuals receiving treatment with CYP3A4, CYP1A2, or CYP2D6 inhibitors.

 Side effects

 Very common (>10% frequency) side effects include: